 Jane joined Hurtwood as the Head of University Advice and Applications in January 2014.
-Prior to Hurtwood she was the Head of Sixth at Ardingly College where she also taught Business for 14 years.
+Prior to Hurtwood she was the Head of Sixth Form at Ardingly College where she also taught Business for 14 years.
 She has extensive experience as a higher education adviser and is able to offer comprehensive guidance and support to students with their UK and overseas applications.
+Jane is also the EPQ coordinator.

-Chris Mercer BA Teesside

-University Applications Adviser
+Chris Mercer BA Teesside University Applications Adviser

-Chris is now in his third year at Hurtwood, having previously spent a number of years working as an Admissions Officer in both a specialist Art & Design College, and at a major London university making decisions on heavily over-subscribed courses.
+Before joining Hurtwood House in 2012, Chris spent a number of years working as an Admissions Officer in both a specialist Art & Design College, and at a major London university making decisions on heavily over-subscribed courses.
 As such, he has a deep knowledge of admissions processes and a strong understanding of how vitally important accuracy in a UCAS application is.

-Janice Van der Weyden

-University Applications Secretary
+Janice Van der Weyden University Applications Secretary

-Janice has worked at Hurtwood for nine years including three years in the University Advice Department.
+Janice has worked at Hurtwood since 2005 including seven years in the University Advice Department.
 She is the one who keeps us all organised and offers an outstanding level of support to the students here.
 Janice will provide guidance in completing application forms and she is able to produce supporting documents including references and grade transcripts when they are required.